SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 # Paper 1: Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends A Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends( 8 November,2023 ):

-## A. PHASE NOISE ANALYSIS OF THE REPORTED VCOs:
+## Phase Noise Analysis of the all reported VCOs:
 * Phase noise can be expressed as the proportion of noise within a 1-Hz bandwidth at a given frequency offset (fm), relative to the amplitude of the oscillator signal at the frequency (fo).
 A comparison between the phase noise of the ring VCO and the LC-VCO, as stated in the reported work.
 As a consequence of the literature survey, the phase noise of the Ring VCOs varied between −86.13 dBc/Hz and −110 dBc/Hz, and for the LC-VCO is between −110.5 to −136.57 dBc/Hz.
 Therefore, it is concluded that to have a better phase noise, LC-VCO would be a better option as compared to Ring-based VCO circuits.
 * The comparison between the phase noises reported by Class-B to Class-F and Colpitts oscillators in harmony with the reported work and the results.
 Therefore, researchers summarise the evidence that the colpitts oscillator brings superior PN upto −140 dBc/Hz, class-C and Class-D: similarly Class- C up to -135 and others can provide moderate phase noise.

-## B.OPERATING FREQUENCY ANALYSIS OF THE REPORTED VCOS:
+## Operating Frequency analysis of the reported VCOs:

 * A VCO’s maximum operational frequency is the highest frequency, which it can consistently and accurately produce an output signal.It demonstrates the maximum operating frequency ranges of ring-based VCO, The maximum operating frequency ranges of LC-based VCO, the comparison between the maximum operating frequency ranges of Ring- based VCO as well as LC- based VCO and the maximum operating frequency ranges of Class-B to class-F LC- VCO and Colpitts LC-VCO respectively.
 * Consequently, it is identified from the literature survey that the ring-based VCO can opt for radio frequency ranges from 0.4 GHz to 4.3 GHz.
 Similarly, the LC-VCO can be selected for both radio frequency as well as millimeter wave range frequencies, ranging from 1.5 GHz to 105.2 GHz.

-##  C. FOM ANALYSIS OF THE REPORTED VCOs:
+## FOMs analysis of all reported VCOs:

 * With a greater negative value or a larger absolute value of the FOM, the performance of the VCO is better.
 According to the FOM observations of the VCOs, the LC-VCO can deliver better phase noise and a higher operating frequency when compared to the ring VCO, which is adequate for high-frequency mm-wave range applications.

-# CONCLUSION of Paper1:
+# Conclusion from Paper-1:

 * The comparison between the Ring and LC-VCOs architectures.
 Furthermore, both VCO designs propose unique advantages and trade-offs, making them suitable for different applications.
 * Moreover, the Ring VCO has the advantage of a simpler design in its circuit implementation, and it is suitable for low-power and low-frequency applications.
 Therefore, the LC-VCO imparts an extraordinary phase noise performance and higher output frequency at the cost of a low tuning range.